Divorced at Midyear? Here's How to Handle Your Taxes

 Are Alimony and Separate Maintenance Payments Tax Deductible?

-Some of the key financial interactions between divorced couples tends to be alimony payments or separate maintenance payments — and up until 2018, those payments were all tax-deductible regardless of your filing status.
+Some of the key financial interactions between divorced couples tend to be alimony payments or separate maintenance payments.

 So, don’t get caught off-guard.